 There is also a G53CMP forum where you can ask questions about the coursework, or help answering questions!
 However, we do ask that you do not post direct solutions to coursework questions.

 Finally, should you feel that your Haskell knowledge could do with a brush-up, we do recommend the various Haskell resources mentioned in the section on literature above, and trying your hand on the (unassessed) Haskell and GHC revision coursework available here [NS13].

 The coursework descriptions, model answers, results, etc. will be linked from here.

-Coursework support will be at hand during the laboratory sessions.
+Coursework support will be at hand during the laboratory sessions (from 19 October).
 Please direct further coursework-related questions to the G53CMP forum.

 Christopher Birmingham has written a Vim plugin for MiniTriangle syntax highlighting and more.
 MiniTriangle programs never looked so good!
 Available here.

 A Moodle Forum for G53CMP has been set up.